CowboyLogic/JiraPS/docs/en-US/commands/Invoke-JiraIssueTransition.md

 ## DESCRIPTION

 This function performs an issue transition on a JIRA issue.
+It supports both JIRA API v2 and v3 for assignee field identification.

 Transitions are defined in JIRA through workflows, and allow the issue to move from one status to the next.